 From one ballet to another, the Canadian choreographer, Crystal Pite, powerfully deploys a universe in which zest for life ceaselessly confronts its darker side.
 Bodies traversed by contrary forces, individuals in a struggle with the outside world, communities alternately united and in conflict: Crystal Pite’s aesthetics transfigure on the stage the relationships that run through our lives.
 Fascinated by the “natural world and the beauty and brutality that it contains”, this choreographer explores with relentless passion the same group of themes.
-On the occasion of the world premiere of Body and Soul by the Paris Opera Ballet, we look back over the creative universe of Crystal Pite through five of her works.
+We look back over the creative universe of Crystal Pite through five of her works.

 Emergence (National Ballet of Canada)